cloud-gov/cg-dashboard/CONTRIBUTING.md

 - If you touch another file that isn't linted yet, you should generally fix it and remove it from the lint ignore.
   - Unless under strict time constraints.
 - No new files should be added to the lint ignore.
 Consequently, all new files should be linted.
+- Linting will be run before tests run, so will fail the tests if files are not linted.
+- Additionally, linting should always
+  - fail on CI
+  - should not stop watching commands
+  - should not fail builds
+  - should fail test runs

+### Documentation
+Documentation is not a focus right now.

 ### Dependency management
 - The only language level dependencies should be `nodejs` and `go`.